Axia-Tech/AXIA-wiki/docs/learn/learn-collator.md

 ## Collators in the Wild

 Blockchains that are built using Substrate are unable to hook onto the Relay Chain on their own.
-The Parity team built the [Cumulus library](https://github.com/axia-tech/cumulus/) to address this.
+The Axia team built the [Cumulus library](https://github.com/axia-tech/cumulus/) to address this.
 Collators are being used on the [BetaNet](../build/build-parachains.md##testing-a-parachains:-betanet-testnet) testnet, and you can learn more about how they are used with Cumulus via the [Cumulus](https://github.com/axia-tech/cumulus/) repository.
 More information can be found under the [Cumulus section](../build/build-parachains.md###cumulus) on